 Limited Clients.
 Proven Results.

 Domestic Violence Defense Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
 He has a proven track record of successfully defending Mayfield domestic violence cases.
 Call Robert about your case.
-Even if our Domestic Violence Defense Law Firm is not currently accepting new clients, a Domestic Violence Lawyer will discuss your case with you and answer your questions.
+Even if our Domestic Violence Defense Law Firm is not currently accepting new clients, a Domestic Violence Defense Lawyer will discuss your case with you and answer your questions.

 Ohio law defines Domestic Violence as: